GregCaldock/vitl/README.md

 1. Install Homestead
 1. Clone the repo
+1. Launch Vagrant and SSH into the new instance
 1. Create the database
-1. SSH into the Vagrant Homestead instance
 1. Install dependencies
 1. Run the Database migration and seeder
 1. Create a hosts entry